sinaghassemi/semanticSegmentation/README.md

 Each city includes 36 images sized 5000×5000 which covers a surface of 1500 m × 1500 m at the 30 cm resolution.
 Based on what dataset providers recommended, we use the first five images of each city for extracting validation samples and the other images for training samples.

-In first lines of the code, in the configuration section, there are variables that should be set to extarcted training, validation and test samples.
+In the configuration section, there are arguments that should be set to extracted training, validation and test samples.

 ```matlab
 %% CONFIGURATIONS %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%